rdwatters/phc/README.md

 2. Review of GA for Resident Content
 3. SEO
 4. Overview of Current Articles from NIPC and PMC
-5. "Life Preserver" now vs then
+5. "Life Preserver" as a Career Resources product; now vs then

 ### Object 2: Article Topics and Author Assignment